Québec/Ontario

 View biography

-Thom Seivewright has been working as a local city expert in Montreal for over 6 years.
-He spends his days showing people around Montreal and connecting them with the city’s unique culture, history, architecture, and languages.
-His background is in communications, journalism, and hospitality, but sharing his passion for this cosmopolitan city is his favorite thing to do.
+Thom Seivewright has been working as a local city expert in Montreal since 2018.
+He spends his days showing people around Montreal and connecting them with the city’s unique culture, history, architecture and languages.
+His background is in communications, journalism and hospitality, but sharing his passion for this cosmopolitan city is his favorite thing to do.

 Suggested Reading List